Menu

 Find more information about the latest updates and how to publish in the IJPP in our dedicated page.

-Volume 41 is now on the making - Check it out!
+Volume 45 is now in the making - Check it out!

 REMEMBER!
 Members of the Paleopathology Association receive free online access to the IJPP.